Dani055/SyncUp/README.md

-SyncUp is an Android app built with Jetpack compose meant to bring colleagues closer together by letting them play games of bingo.
+SyncUp is an Android app built with Jetpack compose meant to bring remote colleagues closer together by letting them play games of bingo.

 ![home page screenshot](./Screenshots/Home%20page.png)